 Romans 11:17-24 is talking about the natural olive tree.
 Jeremiah 11:16,17 implies that this is Israel and Judah.
 The wild olive tree is the Gentiles, and some of its wild olive branches have been grafted into the natural tree of Israel/Judah.
 Therefore, I can see how some would equate the two olive trees of Revelation 11:4 with Israel and the church.

 This reminds me, though, of Zechariah 4:1-14, with the gold lampstand and one olive tree on either side of it.
 That lampstand had seven lights on it, which has similarities to the seven lampstands and seven stars in Revelation 1:20.
-I would say that the lampstand in Zechariah 4:2 represents believing Israel (such as Jacob, Judah, Joseph, Moses, Elijah, Jesus' disciples, Mary, Joseph, etc.), under the old, pre-Messianic covenant, while the seven lampstands in Revelation 1:20 represent the seven churches, under the new covenant that was brought by the Messiah, Yeshua.
+I would say that the lampstand in Zechariah 4:2 represents believing Israel (such as Jacob, Judah, Joseph, Moses, Elijah, Jesus' disciples, Mary, Joseph, etc.), under the old, pre-Messianic covenant; whereas, the seven lampstands in Revelation 1:20 represent the seven churches, under the new covenant that was brought by the Messiah, Yeshua.

 In Revelation 11:4, one lampstand would seem to represent believing Israel and the other lampstand the Church (the latter symbolizing all of the churches combined into one).
 There was only one lampstand in Zechariah 4:2, probably because the second lampstand, the Church, did not yet exist.